ideepu/python-coverage-comment/README.md

 - `COVERAGE_REPORT_URL`: URL of the full coverage report to mention in the comment.
 - `DEBUG`: Whether to enable debug mode.
 Default is False.

+## Notes

+1. The coverage report displays only files that have missing coverage.
+If all files are fully covered, the report will be empty.
+2. When branch coverage is enabled, the coverage percentage is calculated based on the uncovered branches in the affected files.
+3. If the complete project report option is enabled, the report is included as-is in the comment, without any modifications or recalculations.
+If you notice discrepancies between the PR coverage and the complete project coverage, this may be expected.
+For consistent results, it is recommended to enable branch coverage when your report includes it.

 ## Setting up Local Environment using Pipenv

 To get started, follow these steps: